4.1 Atmospheric Composition

 |argon (Ar)||39.948||0.0093||no role|

 |carbon dioxide (CO2)||44.010||0.000385 (385 ppmv)||transparent in visible; absorbs infrared light (i.e., contributes to global warming); exchanged with life; product of combustion|

 |neon (Ne)||20.183||0.0000182||no role, but makes colorful glowing signs|

 Key features of the gases include their compressibility (i.e., ability to expand or shrink in volume), their transparency in the visible, their momentum, and their heat capacity.
-Water vapor has the additional important feature of existing in the vapor, liquid, and solid phases in the atmosphere and on Earth’s surface.
-The most important properties of small particles include their ability to dissolve in water in order to be Cloud Condensation Nuclei (CCN) or to maintain a lattice structure similar to ice in order to be Ice Nuclei (IN), as well as their ability to absorb and scatter sunlight.
+Key greenhouses gases—those that absorb infrared radiation and hence warm the planet—are water vapor, carbon dioxide, methane, and ozone.
+Water vapor has the additional important feature of exchanging with liquid and solid phases in the atmosphere and on Earth’s surface.
+The most important properties of small particles include their ability to dissolve in water in order to be cloud condensation nuclei (CCN) or to maintain a lattice structure similar to ice in order to be ice nuclei (IN), as well as their ability to absorb and scatter sunlight.
 These properties depend completely on the particle size and composition.
 Most atmospheric gases participate in the atmosphere's chemistry, which is initiated by sunlight, as you will soon see.

 A note on the units used when quantifying atmospheric composition